 turnarounds coned off due to road construction, all the while driving 50 miles an hour away from the falls.

 Giving up on the American side, I decided to try the Canadian side.
 I turned around and found a bridge over to the Canadian side (yay!),

 but the bridge was only for those people with frequent-crossing cards (boo!)
 I finally found another bridge and crossed over into Canada, but

 then I spent the next 30 minutes driving around the congested city of Niagara Falls, Ontario unable to park anywhere.
 After literally an hour,

 I stopped butting my head and decided that I'm just not meant to see Niagara Falls.
 If someone has a picture of it, please send it to me.

-Above center: Coming into Canada.
+Above left: Coming into Canada after giving up on the American side.
 Where are those darn falls?

 Above right: I finally gave up and continued across Canada.
 This is fueling up near London, Ontario.

 I drove across a small part of Canada early that evening on my way to Michigan and stopped in the little town of Putnam, Ontario, which I'd seen on my AAA road